JSight API 0.3 Specification

 Status: APPROVED 10/12/2021.

-The DIRECTIVE TYPE is intended to declare and describe named USER TYPES of data that can be referred to from different places of the PROJECT.
+The DIRECTIVE TYPE is intended to declare and describe named USER TYPES of data that can be

-BODYBODY of CHILD DIRECTIVE by default Schema
+| BODY | BODY of CHILD DIRECTIVE by default Schema |

-In this version no.
+| CHILD DIRECTIVES (possible) | In this version no. |

-Default CHILD DIRECTIVE
+| Default CHILD DIRECTIVE | In future versions: |

 In the ROOT CONTEXT any number of DIRECTIVES TYPE is allowed.